manoss96/fluke/docs/source/getting_started.rst

 In this example, we will be using Fluke in order to:

-1. Fetch messages from an Amazon SQS queue.
+1. Poll an Amazon SQS queue every minute for new messages.
 Each of these messages contains the path of a newly uploaded file to an Amazon bucket.
 2. Use the content of these messages in order to locate and access said files within the bucket.
 3. If a file's metadata field ``transfer`` has been set to ``True``, then transfer it to a remote server.